La Loche school shooting victim says she’s discouraged by lack of help | Globalnews.ca

-Victims of a deadly school shooting in northern Saskatchewan say they’re still not getting the help they need to heal more than 15 months after the tragedy.
+Victims of a deadly school shooting in La Loche, Sask., say they’re still not getting the help they need to heal more than 15 months after the tragedy.

 Charlene Klyne, a substitute teacher who was one of seven people wounded in the January 2016 shooting, says she and the others are worried how they’ll pay bills or what their future will be.